 - EWMA(t) = moving average at time t

 - a = degree of mixing parameter value between 0 and 1

 - x(t) = value of signal x at time t

-If a=1 that means only the most recent data has been used to measure EWMA.
-If a is nearing 0, that means more weightage is given to older data and if a is near 1 that means newer data has been given more weightage.
+Suppose a=1 means only the most recent data used to measure EWMA.
+If a is nearing 0, that means more weightage is to older data.
+If a is near 1, newer data has given more weightage.

-Let’s consider 5 data points as per below table:
+Let’s consider 5 data points as per the below table: